dashboard-osu/visualanalytics/README.md

 •	Develop fundamental skills in visualizing data with Tableau

-•	Recognize critical aspects of dashboard design for professional
+•	Recognize critical aspects of dashboard design for professionals

 •	Hosting dashboards with Tableau Server